QuantEcon/lecture-source-jl/rst_files/testing.rst

     ] activate

-To get into the main Julia environment, and
+To get into the main Julia environment (more on environments in the second half of this lecture), and

 .. code-block:: julia

     ] dev .

+to add the package

 We see the change reflected in our default package list